-The chanting bleeding through the air crawled through Zack’s head, spreading through the buildings like blood from a wound.
-Out amongst the grave fields where they’d buried the last of those to continue fighting silence was as commonplace as rain.
-But here, this close to what was left of the city centre the streets were alive with the distant howl of worship.
+The chanting bleeding through the air had crawled so deep inside the thin man with the old soldier’s scars head there was little room for anything else now.
+Out amongst the grave fields where they’d buried the last of those to continue fighting all you could hear was your heart beat, and every pebble you dislodged sounded like an avalanche.
+But here, this close to what was left of the city the streets were alive with the distant howl of worship.

-‘How far back do you think they are?’ his son’s voice reached Zack’s ears in between great wooshes of air as Saxon tried to catch his breath, and for a moment Zack’s thoughts filled with gills.
+‘How far back do you think they are?’ his son’s voice reached Zack’s ears in between great wooshes of air as the lad tried to catch his breath, and for a moment Zack’s thoughts filled with gills.
 How well could the cultists run with those things?
-What did they do when they were out of breath?
+What did they do when they were tired?

-A splash brought his head up.
+A splash made his eyes dart to the shadows.
 Ripples were spreading toward them down the flooded alley.

 ‘I don’t know, just keep going.’

 He checked the way they’d come and said again.